mozilla/socialapi-dev/docs/socialAPI.md

 To Figure Out
 =============

-1. Should we not create a sidebar window if the user isn't signed in?
+* Should we not create a sidebar window if the user isn't signed in?
 Or should we create a sidebar that can present a "sign in" box?
-2. Do we need to blacklist some URLs for "recommend"? (i.e. anything with security-sensitive GET params)
+* Do we need to blacklist some URLs for "recommend"? (i.e. anything with security-sensitive GET params)
-3. Can sidebar content cause itself to be hidden, minimized, maximized?
-4. Can serviceWindows cause themselves to be hidden, minimized, maximized, resized?
-5. Still need to figure out panels popping out of sidebar, especially in minimized mode; position, sizing, asynchrony.
+* Still need to figure out panels popping out of sidebar, especially in minimized mode; position, sizing, asynchrony.
-6. Punting on any questions of content-talking-to-service right now, or vice-versa.
+* Punting on any questions of content-talking-to-service right now, or vice-versa.
 Two worlds for now.
 Preference is for markup.